devforfu/blogapp/pages/2018-08-17-embeddings-pytorch.md

 <!--preamble-->

-Recently I’ve started watching [fast.ai](http://course.fast.ai) lectures&mdash;a great online course on Deep Learning.
+Recently I’ve started watching [fast.ai](http://course.fast.ai) lectures --- a great online course on Deep Learning.
 In one of his lectures, the author discusses the building of a simple neural network based recommendation system with application to the MovieLens dataset.
 The lecture relies on